-Our residents sense of wellbeing is promoted by ensuring that when people are admitted to the home we find out as much as we can about them.; by learning about their own life experience we tailor make a care plan to maintain independence wherever possible, and to ensure we support each individual in fulfilling their full potential whilst living in a safe environment.
-We look at the aspects that are important to the person eg for one of our ladies this is the fact that she continues to dust the photographs that are in her room and no-one else touches these.
+Our residents sense of wellbeing is promoted by ensuring that when people are admitted to the home we find out as much as we can about them; by learning about their own life experience we tailor make a care plan to maintain independence wherever possible, and to ensure we support each individual in fulfilling their full potential whilst living in a safe environment.
+We look at the aspects that are important to the person, for instance, for one of our ladies this is the fact that she continues to dust the photographs that are in her room and no one else touches these.
 She therefore has her own feather duster to do this.
 For another gentleman it is being able to sit outside in the garden area after lunch to enjoy his pipe whilst reading the sporting post!
-Every resident has a daily routine for the home posted in their rooms advising of times for meals, drinks etc. Although these are ‘set’, drinks and snacks are available on request any time, day or night, every day of the year.
+Every resident has a daily routine for the home posted in their rooms advising of times for meals, drinks and activities etc. Although these are ‘set’, drinks and snacks are available on request any time, day or night, every day of the year.

 Our private garden is situated to the rear of the home and provides a sheltered spot where families can enjoy time together.
 We have a number of seating areas around the home, with large communal lounges on both floors and also a quieter, snug area which is a cosier for private time together.